xximwon/cake-docs/docs/cryptocurrencies/haven.md

 !!! note ""
     Official Website: [havenprotocol.org](https://havenprotocol.org/){:target="_blank"}

-!!! warning
+!!! warning "Deprecation Warning"
-    Haven in Cake Wallet is currently deprecated and wallet creation is disabled.
+    Haven in Cake Wallet is being deprecated and wallet creation is disabled.
 You may use existing wallets until Haven is removed.

 ## Syncing